-Anticipated Project Completion: Pending
+Anticipated Project Completion: AY 2024-2025

-Status: Pending

-Notes/Solutions: Pending - the Chancellor's Office has created a new reporting structure and the campus has submitted the data for annual reports.
-The campus is awaiting instructions related to the data that has been submitted.
+- Status: Completed - Notes/Solutions: The Chancellor's Office has created a new reporting structure and the campus has submitted the data for annual reports.
+OPHD is participating in these processes and providing annual report data on the website.